shahmir811/EJS-Blog-Application/README.md

 # Blog App in NodeJS

 > In this application, I was primarily focus on how passport.js works with local strategy.
 Added multer to upload images.
-User with Sequelize and postgreSQL for databases.
+Used with Sequelize and postgreSQL for databases.
 ---

 ## Usage